seanox/aspect-js/manual/en/markup.md

 </span>
 ```

-The SPAN element is refreshed every 1000ms.
-The interval attribute can be used
+The interval attribute can be used for simple HTML elements and also complex
-for simple HTML elements as well as complex and nested HTML constructs.
+HTML constructs.
+For example, the SPAN element is updated every 1000ms.
+An

-An active interval reacts dynamically when the DOM changes, terminates
+active interval reacts dynamically to changes in the DOM and starts
-automatically when the HTML element is removed from the DOM and restarts when
+automatically when the HTML element is added to the DOM and ends when it is
-the HTML element is added to the DOM again.
-Therefore, the interval attribute is
+removed from the DOM.
+This makes the interval attribute easy to use and control
-easy to use and can be controlled with the condition attribute.
+in combination with the condition attribute.

 ```html
 <span interval="1000" condition="{{IntervalModel.isVisible()}}">